2019 Sumner County murders: Victims

+The first victims were found in the Cummins’ Trailer and Shirley was found Luby brown road.

 Perpetrator

 The killer was identified as another member of the Cummins family, Michael Cummins.
+He had a troubled history, such as an ex-girlfriend getting a restraining order.
 He was slated to be arrested in the days before the bodies were found since he had violated probation by not having a mental health evaluation.
 A warrant was subsequently issued.
 After the bodies of the victims were discovered, Cummins was considered a suspect due to not being found.
 He was later spotted and shot after he was cornered near a creek by multiple police officers.
 However, his trial was delayed many times due to the COVID-19 pandemic.
 On June 9, 2022, he was found fit to stand trial.

 On August 16, 2023, Cummins pleaded guilty in the murders to avoid the death penalty and was sentenced to eight life sentences.
-He serves them at the Riverbend Maximum Security Institution in Nashville.
+He is in incarcerated at Riverbend Maximum Security Institution in Nashville.